 John Penn was born and raised in Kinder, Louisiana.
 He is 35 yrs old, unmarried and has a high school diploma in diplomacy.
 He is unabashedly elitist in his literary tastes (Frost, Eliot, Yeats, Hemingway, Joyce, Pound), loves what was being done in progressive music between 67 and 73 (Soft Machine, King Crimson, Can…), is a sucker for Chic flicks and can cook a mean Ped Nang(thai food), and is a personal friend and fan of Matt Miller.

-Josiah McLuv lives in Dallas, TX with his cat “Black Male” and dog “Ouia”.
+Josiah McLuv lives in southern California w/ his wife and daughter.
 He is a co-founder of the now defunct, stream of conciousness zine Walking Mountain Range.
 He has appeared in the magazines In Style and US either as a fashion “don’t” or an acclaimed hair colourist.
-He recently joined the Navy Reserve.

 Justin K. Mansion lives in Katy, Texas where he keeps his guns and truck locked up.